neilg63/vehicle-xml-import/readme.md

 ## VueJS Frontend

-In my last couple of Vue projects I've Webpack with nested components, each having its own subtemplate.
+In my last couple of Vue projects I've used Webpack with nested components, each having its own subtemplate.
 However, I wanted to quickly integrate it into this project as a proof of concept only.
 I this loaded VueJS 2.0 and Axios from a CDN and combined logic which naturally belongs to components in the main Vue controller.
 I built two separate lists of makers with related models and of vehicles.
 The sidebar menu lets you filter by manufacturer or model.

 ## Installation Notes